dmonad/pdftex.js/README.md

       'Pdftex service worker registration succeeded.
 Scope is ' + reg.scope
     )
-    // optionally you can init pdftex for faster initial load
+    // Optionally you can preload the worker and the resources for a faster
-    // make sure sw is already active.
-Otherwise the big
+    // initial compilation.
+You should only do that if the service worker is
-    // pdftex-worker.data file is loaded twice!
+    // activated
     if (reg.active != null) {
-      pdftex.init()
+      pdftex.preload()
     }
   }).catch(function (error) {
     // registration failed